markshannon/New-C-API-for-Python/implementation.md

 However, we don't need to change all the code that uses `PyObject *` to `PyRef` overnight.
-In fact until we change the implementation of `PyRef` to tagged pointers, or similar, we don't need to change anything at all.
+In fact until we change the implementation of `PyRef` to tagged pointers, or similar, we don't need to change much at all.

 Starting with the simplest representation of `PyRef` as
 ```